xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 -------------------

-For `FoxxController` objects, the method `collection()` is deprecated and will be removed in future version of ArangoDB.
+For `FoxxController` objects, the method `collection()` is deprecated and will be removed in future version of AvocadoDB.
 Using this method will issue a warning.
 Please use `applicationContext.collection()` instead.

 For `FoxxRepository` objects, the property `modelPrototype` is now deprecated.